 Since beginning with Nowra Vets in early 2016, Josh has grown and developed his skills across all species.
 Josh can be found in the consult room, surgery room or out on farms – he’s the very definition of an all-rounder!
 He has developed his orthopaedic surgery skills and also is a budding ultrasonographer.
 When he’s not inseminating dogs or delivering kid goats, he spends time restoring his classic car.

-Hamish is our newest addition, starting with the practice in October, 2019.
+Hamish started with the practice in October, 2019.
 Hamish is a local boy, coming off a family owned dairy farm only 20 minutes from Nowra.
 After graduating from Charles Sturt University, Hamish worked on his family’s farm for a few months before beginning at the practice.
+When at work, Hamish will often be found in a pair of overalls leaving or returning from various farm calls.
+When not at the clinic, he is often working on his family’s dairy farm.

 Alison is our in house pathologist!
 After a few years in practice, Alison decided her true passion was pathology.
 She completed her post graduate diploma in 1988 and membership exams in pathology in 1995.
 After taking some time to raise a family, Alison returned to the Nowra Veterinary Hospital to offer valuable in-house laboratory services such as cytology and culture and sensitivities.
 Alison loves riding her horse, Rose and helping on the home farm when not looking down the microscope.